 Make Life More Inconvenient

 Usually, people try to optimize everything in life.
 They want to find the shortest route and get their tasks accomplished in the quickest way possible.
 Take the opposite strategy if you want to increase your steps during the workday.
+Start small, and get a few steps in here and there by making small changes that force you to walk a bit more.
+You’ll see a big difference over time.

 - Choose a parking spot that is farther away from the entrance.